andylow92/chat-to-documents/README.md

 Gradio Chatbot Link Generator

+You can also follow the tutorial on https://medium.com/@aalc928/unleash-the-power-of-words-building-a-document-based-chatbot-with-gradio-and-openai-6b998d70fcbd

 This code generates a Gradio link that allows users to chat with a document that the chatbot is reading.
 The chatbot is powered by the GPT-3.5 Turbo model from OpenAI.
 Users can input text, and the chatbot will provide responses based on the content of the documents it has access to.
 Prerequisites